ResilientEcosystem/blog/_posts/2022-12-06-RccInNexRes.md

 ---

-Here we illustrate the why and how to implement RCC in NexRes, compare the RCC implementations in ResDB and NexRes and show the experiment results we got for RCC in NexRes.
+Here we illustrate why and how to implement RCC in NexRes, compare the RCC implementations in ResDB and NexRes and show the experiment results we got for RCC in NexRes.

 ### The bottleneck in primary-backup BFT protocols